 Will Benson is the other killer in I Still Know What You Did Last Summer

 This is one of the stupidest twists ever.
 But it’s one of my favorites because I love how terrible it is.
 I’ve shown people this movie just to watch their reaction to the ending.
-The delivery of the line paired with the logic behind it make for comedy gold.
+The delivery of the line paired with the logic behind it makes for comedy gold.
 Will Benson, who’s been trying to get in Julie’s pants the whole time, turns out to be our other killer.
 He’s the son of original killer Ben Willis.
 Or, as he puts it, “Will Benson.
 Beeennnn’s Soooonnnn.”
 Just to make sure it’s spelled out loud and clear.